4.12. Plotting Functions

 4.12.4.
 Saving Figures

-Plots will be saved by specifying the path parameter.
-This inhibits the display of the plot window and stores it instead in the provided location.
-The file path is determined automatically from the filename.
-Note that files are overwritten and not saved if the path is invalid.
+Specifying the path parameter inhibits the display of the window and saves the plot at the provided location instead.
+The file type is determined automatically from the filename.
+Note that files are overwritten and not stored if the path is invalid.

 otp.any_plotting_function(..., path="./results/image.jpeg")